About iOS Developer Mode

 Display in Xcode

-If you open the “Devices and Simulators” window in Xcode with developer mode turned off, a message will appear stating that developer mode needs to be activated.
+If you open the “Devices and Simulators” window in Xcode while developer mode is turned off, you will see a message indicating that developer mode needs to be activated.

 To use iPhone13Pro for development, enable Developer Mode in Settings → Privacy & Security.